coaxsoft/passpartu/README.md

     config.waterfall_rules = true
   end
 ```
-If policy rule is missed, but the key above value equals true - positive policy (true)
+If policy rule is missed, but the key above value equals true - positive policy (true).
 It work with any number of keys!
 ```yml
   admin: